Lalgudi Jayaraman

+His disciples included his two children Lalgudi G. J. R. Krishnan and Lalgudi Vijayalakshmi; Harikatha exponent Vishaka Hari; Carnatic vocalist Saketharaman; Vittal Ramamurthy; film music composer Girishh G; and Bombay Jayashri Ramnath.

 Early life and background

-Born in the lineage of a disciple of the musical trinity (Musthuswamy Dikshitar, Sri Shyama Shastri, and St. Thyagaraja), Lalgudi Jayaraman inherited the essence of Carnatic music from his father, V. R. Gopala Iyer, who trained him.
-Gopala Iyer, a martinet, enforced traits of intense focus and discipline in the young Jayaraman through rigorous lessons.
-Though a harsh father and guru, Gopala Iyer would not allow the young Jayaraman to even sharpen pencils, believing that his tender fingers were too precious.
+Lalgudi Jayaraman is the fourth generation musician in the Shishya parampara of Sri Thyagaraja.
+Lalgudi Jayaraman's disciple lineage to Sri Thyagaraja traces back to his father Lalgudi V.R.Gopala Iyer, who learnt from Valadi Radhakrishna Iyer, who was a disciple of Lalgudi Rama Iyer, one of the direct disciples of Sri Thyagaraja.

+He was trained in Carnatic music by his father, V.R.Gopala Iyer, under whose guidance he studied the traditions and techniques of the art form.

 Career

 At the age of 12, he started his musical career as an accompanying violinist to Carnatic musicians before rising as a prominent soloist.

 He expanded the style of violin playing by inventing a new technique that is designed to suit the needs of Indian Classical Music and establishing a unique style that came to be known as Lalgudi Bani.
 Jayaraman composed several 'kritis', 'tillanas' and 'varnams' and dance compositions, which are a blend of raga, bhava, rhythm and lyrical beauty.
 Lalgudi's instrumental talent comes to the fore in the form of lyrical excellence.
 He brought vocal style into violin, and his renditions exhibit knowledge of lyrical content of the compositions.
 Lalgudi actively and scientifically learned to self-critique his performances and dutifully wrote detailed reviews after each concert, a habit encouraged by his father and guru.
 He was loath to experiment on stage in his solo concerts and almost always planned to the last detail, leading a certain critic to tout them as being intellectual rather than emotional in spirit, but Lalgudi's spontaneity and innate musical genius were often seen when he accompanied leading vocalists.

 He was always in great demand for accompanying vocalists, and has accompanied vocal virtuosos including Ariyakudi Ramanuja Iyengar, Chembai Vaidyanatha Bhagavatar, M. D. Ramanathan, Semmangudi Srinivasa Iyer, G. N. Balasubramaniam, Madurai Mani Iyer, Alathur brothers, Voleti Venkateswarulu, Nedunuri Krishnamurthy, K. V. Narayanaswamy, Maharajapuram Santhanam, D. K. Jayaraman, M.Balamuralikrishna, T. V. Sankaranarayanan, T. N. Seshagopalan and flute maestro N. Ramani.
 He was forbidden from accompanying female artistes by his father, a promise that he kept.
 He has given concerts extensively in India as well as abroad.
 The Government of India sent him to Russia as a member of the Indian Cultural Delegation.